The Rise of Bleisure Travel and How to Make the Most of it

 You can also stay on top of relevant networking events and promote them in exchange for a mention as a sponsor.
 And if you have the capacity, why not organize an event yourself?
 This way you can raise awareness among both local businesses and international travelers.

-If you’re in a location that’s popular with digital nomads, you can create a special event which can result in substantial referrals later.
+If you’re in a location that’s popular with digital nomads, you can create a special event that can result in substantial referrals later.
 There are many digital nomad online groups where people exchange recommendations for places around the world.

 You can also partner up with some loyalty programs, even credit cards if you’re lucky.
 Frequent travelers will often amass points so they might as well spend them on your tour or activity.